 We have family in Burlington, which you’d think gives us an advantage from a local perspective, but the truth is, we’d visit our family, then head back to Toronto!

 It wasn’t until we started exploring Burlington as a local we realized how awesome this city is.
 It’s great to get off the highway to explore while on a road trip, but it is fantastic not just for a day trip but also as a weekend getaway!

-Burlington, Ontario, is a stunning city nestled between Toronto and Niagara Falls.
-The culturally lively metropolitan, located on the northern beaches of Lake Ontario, is an easy day excursion from bustling Toronto.
+Burlington, Ontario, is a stunning city between Toronto and Niagara Falls.
+It’s a culturally lively metropolitan located on the northern beaches of Lake Ontario and is an easy day excursion from bustling Toronto.

 By the way…If you’re craving a summer getaway along Lake Ontario’s shores, check out this guide to finding Ontario’s best beaches.